Baby formula shortage highlights racial disparities

 "It is so sad.
 It shouldn't be like this," said Isidoro, who lives in the Baltimore suburb of Ellicott City.
 "We need formula for our kid, and where is this formula going to come from?"

-As parents across the United States struggle to find formula to feed their children, the pain is particularly acute among Black and Hispanic women.
+As parents across the U.S. struggle to find formula to feed their children, the pain is particularly acute among Black and Hispanic women.
 Black women have historically faced obstacles to breastfeeding, including a lack of lactation support in the hospital, more pressure to formula feed and cultural roadblocks.
-It's one of many inequalities for Black mothers : They are far more likely to die from pregnancy complications, and less likely to have their concerns about pain taken seriously by doctors.
+It's one of many inequalities for Black mothers: They are far more likely to die from pregnancy complications, and less likely to have their concerns about pain taken seriously by doctors.

 Low-income families buy the majority of formula in the U.S., and face a particular struggle: Experts fear small neighborhood grocery stores that serve these vulnerable populations are not replenishing as much as larger retail stores, leaving some of these families without the resources or means to hunt for formula.